autorope/donkeydocs/docs/guide/computer_vision/computer_vision.md

 The built-in algorithm can follow a line using the camera.
 By default it is tuned for a yellow line, but the color that it tracks can be configured.
 Many other aspects of the algorithm can be tuned.
 Below is as description of the algorithm and how it uses the configuraton values.
 The values themselves are listed and described afterwards.

-0. If `TARGET_PIXEL` is None, then use steps 1 to 5 to estimate the target (expected) position of the line.
+0. If `TARGET_PIXEL` is None, then use steps 1 to 5 to estimate the target (the expected) position of the line.
-1. Get copy of the image rows at `SCAN_Y` and `SCAN_HEIGHT` pixels height.
+1. Copy the image rows at `SCAN_Y` and `SCAN_HEIGHT` pixels height.
 So the result is a block of pixels as wide as the image and `SCAN_HEIGHT` high.
 2. Convert the pixels from `RBG` red-gree-blue color space to `HSV` hue-saturation-value color space.
 3. The algorithm then identifies all the pixels in the block that have an HSV color between `COLOR_THRESHOLD_LOW` and `COLOR_THRESHOLD_HIGH`.
-4. Once the pixels with our color target are isolated then a histogram is created that creates counts of yellow pixels from left to right for each 1 pixel wide by `SCAN_HEIGHT` pixel high slice.
+4. Once the pixels with the color target are isolated then a histogram is created that creates counts of yellow pixels from left to right for each 1 pixel wide by `SCAN_HEIGHT` pixel high slice.
 5. The x value (horizontal offset) of the slice with the most yellow pixels is chosen.
-This is where we think the yellow line is.
+This is where the algorithm thinks the yellow line is.
 6. The difference between this x-value and the `TARGET_PIXEL` value is used as the value the PID algorithm uses to calculate a new steering.
 If the value is to the left of the `TARGET_PIXEL` more than `TARGET_THRESHOLD` pixels then the car steers right; if hte value is to the right of `TARGET_PIXEL` more than `TARGET_THRESHOLD` pixels the the car steers left.
 If the value is withing `TARGET_THRESHOLD` pixels of `TARGET_PIXEL` then steering is not changed.
 7. The steering value is used to decide if the car should speed up or slow down.
 If steering is not changed then the throttle is increased by `THROTTLE_STEP`, but not over `THROTTLE_MAX`.
 If steering is changed then throttle is decreased by `THROTTLE_STEP`, but not below `THROTTLE_MIN`.